pngan/homek8s/README.md

 NAME                           READY   STATUS    RESTARTS   AGE ping-server-8587f5677d-9pg66   1/1     Running   0          86s
 ```
-Initially the new pod is will in a Creating state, and then after a few seconds it will transition to a Running state.
+Initially the new pod is will in a `ContainerCreating` state, and then after a few seconds it will transition to the `Running` state.

 A pod is an emphemeral object (comes and goes) and the normal way to interact with the pod is use a kubernetes abstraction of the pods called a service.
 You can get the service IP address using the command: